• Skip to primary navigation

 It’s super easy (about 10 minutes), doesn’t require any special equipment and is amazing.

-So make the cake, serve it warm with the salted caramel, and I highly recommend whipping the rest of the cream and serving whipped cream with it as well.
+So make the cake, serve it warm with the homemade caramel sauce, and I highly recommend whipping the rest of the cream and serving whipped cream with it as well.

 You won’t regret it.